burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 ## To Self-Host it
 - Download and Extract the Latest Build from the Releases Tab (not the Source Code zip)
-- Decide which website provider you will be using (for absolutely free hosting, I strongly recommend x10hosting, PLUS it has to provide at least 300mb of storage space)
+- Decide which website provider you will be using
+    - Your provider of choice has to provide at least 300mb of storage space
+    - It is recommended to choose a provider that can provide Unlimited Bandwidth, as the website will transfer 300mb per visitor, so Bandwidth use will probably skyrocket to the Terabytes
+    - For absolutely free hosting, I strongly recommend x10hosting, as they satisfy these requirements for absolutely free
 - Go to your website's file manager, and go to the root of your website's domain (or wherever the public files go in your file manager)
 - Upload all the files there (do not including any folders, just the assets like runner.html)
 - Check your self-hosted build at ```http:// (YOURDOMAIN.HERE) /runner.html``` or ```http:// (YOURDOMAIN.HERE) / barerunner.html``` if you included that file